 private beta · waitlist open

-the agent ships features. you keep the map.
+the agent ships features. you keep the thread.

-Your codebase changes every day.
-Your understanding of it shouldn't have to keep up by hand.
-Clew is the always-current "how it works" for codebases written mostly by AI — a visual map of what's there, what changed, and why.
-Stay in the driver's seat without auditing every diff.
+Your codebase changes daily.
+Your understanding shouldn't have to keep up by hand.
+Backthread is the "how it works" for AI-coded codebases — a running log of what the agent decided and why, flow by flow, on a live map of the system.

 No spam.
 We'll ping you when there's something worth showing — early access goes to the waitlist first.